alexlobera/leanjs_OLD_NX/src/pages/bootcamp-landing-content/react-redux-training-amsterdam.md

 url: /react-redux-training-paris/
 youtubeID: yvROXLQ1jHg
 paragraphs:
-  - Join us for our first addition of the React, Redux GraphQL bootcamp in Amsterdam, Holland.
+  - Join us for our first addition of the <b>React, Redux GraphQL</b>
+    bootcamp in <b>Amsterdam, Holland</b>.
 Over the 6 days you'll learn all the essentials to build production applications with confidence within the react ecosystem.
 The date is currently, TBD but watch this space :-)